sous-chefs/sc-nxlog/README.md

 The cookbook provides LWRPs for log sources and destinations, and makes it easy to set up routes between them.

-Additionally, this cookbook includes a papertrail LWRP to simplify the publishing of logs to that service.
+Additionally, this cookbook includes a Papertrail LWRP to simplify the publishing of logs to that service.
+[Papertrail](https://papertrailapp.com/?thank=d131bd) is a web-based log aggregation service that can receive logs from multiple servers and display them all in once place.

 It is worth reading the [nxlog documentation](http://nxlog.org/documentation/nxlog-community-edition-reference-manual-v20928) to get a better idea of how this stuff works.